wellcometrust/remote/README.md

  ⚠️  You must set the following ENV VARS:
  INSTANCE_NAME            - The name of the instance (e.g. datascience_base)
- PREFIX                   - The prefix used to identify instances
+ FILTER_PREFIX            - The prefix used to identify instances of interest
+                            (e.g. datascience)
-                            of interest (e.g. datascience) REMOTE_PATH              - Path to remote working repo LOCAL_PATH               - Path to local working repo AWS_ACCESS_KEY_ID        - AWS access key ID
+ REMOTE_PATH              - Path to remote working repo LOCAL_PATH               - Path to local working repo AWS_ACCESS_KEY_ID        - AWS access key ID